-Operating activities
+Operating Activities

-Cash flow from operations (before changes in non-cash operating working capital items, finance costs and income taxes paid) was \$17.4 million for the fiscal year ended April 30, 2016, compared to \$10.3 million generated last year.
+Cash flow from operations (before changes in non-cash operating working capital items, interest and income taxes) for the year ended April 30, 2017, was an inflow of \$10.9 million compared to an inflow of \$17.4 million in the previous year.

-The change in non-cash operating working capital items was an inflow of \$9.3 million in fiscal 2016 compared to an inflow of \$12.7 million for the previous year.
-The change in non-cash operating working capital in fiscal 2016 was primarily impacted by:
+The change in non-cash operating working capital items was an outflow of \$8.0 million compared to an inflow of \$9.3 million for the prior year.
+The outflow of non-cash operating working capital in fiscal 2017 was primarily impacted by: